 Hot Bed Press is the largest open access print workshop in the region.
-With around 160 members at any one time we provide specialist printmaking equipment and expertise in printmaking and book arts.
+We provide specialist printmaking equipment and expertise in printmaking and book arts.
 There are facilities for screenprinting, etching, relief printing and letterpress and a whole lot more besides.

 In the past 5 years we have gone from running 12 courses to running 50 courses, most of which are oversubscribed.
 We pride ourselves in leading the way amongst our peers and we regularly see other print workshops copying some of our courses, and mirroring the new directions we take the courses in.
 Imitation is the best form of flattery… or so they say.

 More about us…